MakeSchool/course-catalog/README.md

 While a grade of Pass in a class equates to a C or better on a standard grading scale, Make School does not compute or report a Grade Point Average (GPA).
-If students need academic performance information (i.e. GPA) for the purpose and internship or graduate school application, a [narrative of their progress](#heading=h.ohmqqjbk2fre) through the program is available upon request.
-TK_FIX link narrative of progress
+If students need academic performance information (i.e. GPA) for the purpose and internship or graduate school application, a [narrative of their progress](/academic-procedures/documentation-requests) through the program is available upon request.

 #### Repeated Courses